The average salary for a Truck Owner / Operator is $96,672.

 Truck Owner / Operator Job Listings

-Pay by Experience Level for Truck Owner / Operator
+What is the Pay by Experience Level for Truck Owner / Operators?